flutter/news_toolkit/google_news_project/CONTRIBUTING.md

-# Contributing to Google News Template
+# Contributing to Flutter News Toolkit

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to Google News Template.
+The following is a set of guidelines for contributing to Flutter News Toolkit.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.